Smoker numbers edge close to one billion

 Around three in 10 men (31%) and one in 20 women (6%) now smoke daily compared with four in 10 men (41%) and one in 10 women (10%) in 1980.

-In terms of countries with the highest prevalence of tobacco use, East Timor tops the list with 61% of its population smoking every day.
+East Timor is one of the countries with the highest prevalence of tobacco use.
+Here, 61% of men smoke every day.

 The twin Caribbean islands of Antigua and Barbuda are bottom at 5%.